 It's been around for centuries and it's even believed to be one of the first methods of hunting.
-Today, we typically trap to harvest animals as furbearers or for nuisance control.
+Today we typically don't trap for food, we trap to harvest animals as furbearers or for nuisance control.

 Eager, optimistic and hoping you were successful.

 You don't have to be a hard core outdoor enthusiast to learn about trapping.
-In fact, a lot of us to it everyday and we don't even realize it.
+In fact, a lot of us do it everyday and we don't even realize it.

 Have you ever had a mole removed from your front yard or a skunk, opossum, or armadillo living under your deck?